agui888/shim-doc/docs/util.md

 empty
 ---

-check if the value is empty, read the demo below before you use the api
+Check if the value is empty, read the demo below before you use the api

 _.empty(value)